darthvandor13/CSC212-Virtual-Storyteller/README.md

 ```
 .
 ├── naoqi_tests/               # Scripts for NAO interaction (Python 2)
-│   ├── chatgpt_webhook.py     # Flask webhook (can be run with Py2 for test_asr.py)
+│   ├── chatgpt_webhook.py     # Flask webhook (can be run with Py2 for test_asr.py PoC)
 │   ├── test_naoqi.py          # Basic NAO connectivity test
 │   ├── test_tts.py            # Simple speech playback test
-│   └── test_asr.py            # Full NAO ASR -> Webhook -> TTS loop
+│   └── test_asr.py            # Full NAO ASR -> Webhook -> TTS loop (PoC)
 ├── docs/                      # Doxygen generated documentation (if built)
-├── (other_python3_scripts/)   # Placeholder for Python 3 components (e.g., upload_stories.py)
+├── (other_python3_scripts/)   # Placeholder for Python 3 components (e.g., upload_stories.py for GCS)
 ├── naoqi_env/                 # Recommended name for Python 2.7 virtual environment
 ├── .env_example               # Example for environment variables
 ├── Doxyfile                   # Doxygen configuration file
 └── README.md                  # This file
 ```
-*(Note: Python 3 scripts like `upload_stories.py` or more complex webhooks should ideally be in their own Python 3 virtual environment, separate from `naoqi_env`.)*
+*(Note: Python 3 scripts like `upload_stories.py` or more complex webhooks for Dialogflow CX fulfillment should ideally be in their own Python 3 virtual environment, separate from `naoqi_env`.)*

 ---

 ## Section 1: NAO Robot Interaction Setup (Python 2 & NAOqi SDK)

 This section details setting up your Ubuntu 22.04 system to run the Python 2 scripts that interact directly with the NAO robot.
+These scripts are primarily for testing NAO's capabilities and running the proof-of-concept ASR-Webhook-TTS loop.

 ### 1.1.
 Network Setup for NAO Robot